JSheldon3488/DeepRL_Navigation/README.md

 3. Place the file in the `p1_navigation/` folder in the Udacity Deep RL repository (from step one), and unzip (or decompress) the file.

-### Training Agents
+### Instructions

-Follow along in the [Navigation Notebook](Navigation.ipynb) to get started with training agents!
+Follow along in the [Navigation Notebook](Navigation.ipynb) to see how to train and watch agents in an enviornment!
 Details about all the currently implemented agents can be found in the report [here](report.md).

+If you want to train the agents yourself you need to change the booleans to True at the end of the section "3.
+Take Actions and learn in the Environment".

+If you want to just visualize an already trained agents run section "4.
+Watch Trained Agent".

+If you would just like to see the learning results of different agents run section "5.
+Show the results".